-The English Extension Course 2 comprises a Major Work only.
+The examination for English Extension 2 comprises a Major Work only.
 The Major Work consists of a sustained composition and a reflection statement on the intent, process and understanding gained from undertaking the Major Work.

 Students choose from a range of forms and mediums in which to develop the composition.
-Specific word or tense limits apply to the composition and to the reflection statement.
+Specific word or time limits apply to the composition and to the reflection statement.